2i2c-org/team-compass/partnerships/workflow/hub-service.md

 ### SOP: Hail the Lead

 A member of the 2i2c Partnerships Team sends an email to partnerships@2i2c.org requesting `Hail the Lead` action for **contact(s) with email addresses**.
 This message creates an issue in FreshDesk that will be used to track the lead as it progresses through the arc toward a singed partnership agreement.
 2i2c's Partnerships Assistant carries out this action sequence:

 1. Send Canned Response "Hail the Lead" from FreshDesk to contact email(s):
    ```
    Hello!

    Thank you for your interest in learning more about 2i2c.

-Please find a service description with pricing information attached to this email.
-If you have questions or wish to connect for a conversation, reach out to us by email using partnerships@2i2c.org or [schedule a virtual meeting by clicking here](https://calendly.com/colliand/25-minute-zoom-meeting).
+   If you wish to connect for a conversation, I invite you to [schedule a virtual meeting by clicking here](https://calendly.com/colliand/2i2c-30-minute-zoom-meeting).

    Best regards,
    2i2c's Partnerships Team
    ```
-2. Change `From` field to `partnerships@2i2c.org`.
+1. Change `From` field to `partnerships@2i2c.org`.
-3. Add cc: partnerships@2i2c.org
+1. Add cc: partnerships@2i2c.org
-4. Confirm that service description has been automatically attached
-5. Confirm canned response includes a meeting invitation with 30 minute Calendly link
+1. Confirm canned response includes a meeting invitation with 30 minute Calendly link

 ### SOP: Create running notes for the lead